From Foam Waste to Value: Uzbekistan Factory’s Recycling Success with GENMAX

 PS3878-PU Foam Crushing Machine

-- Shred sponge scrap, cloth, and thrum waste into uniform granules
+- Shred foam scrap into uniform granules

 - Large feeding port and crushing port